Ilomilo (song): Release and commercial performance

 On March 29, 2019, "Ilomilo" was released as the eleventh track on Billie Eilish's debut studio album When We All Fall Asleep, Where Do We Go?.
 The song was sent to Italian contemporary hit radio stations on April 10, 2020, by Universal Music Group, and later to US alternative radio on May 26 through Darkroom and Interscope Records, as the album's seventh and final single.
 On February 22, 2020, Eilish released a live version of "Ilomilo" that was performed at the Houston's Toyota Center on October 10, 2019.

 Following the release of When We All Fall Asleep, Where Do We Go?, "Ilomilo" debuted at number 62 on the US Billboard Hot 100.
 At the same time, Eilish broke the record for the most simultaneous Hot 100 entries for a female artist.
 After its release to US alternative radio, "Ilomilo" peaked at number 25 on the Alternative Airplay chart and number 30 on the Hot Rock & Alternative Songs chart.
 It has been certified gold by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of 500,000 units based on sales and streams.
 "Ilomilo" charted within the top 20 in Lithuania and Latvia.
 The song has further peaked within the top 40 in Australia and Canada.
-It earned a gold certification by Music Canada (MC) and Federazione Industria Musicale Italiana (FIMI), and a platinum certification by the Australian Recording Industry Association (ARIA).
+It earned a gold certification by Music Canada (MC) and Federazione Industria Musicale Italiana (FIMI), and a double platinum certification by the Australian Recording Industry Association (ARIA).
 "Ilomilo" reached modest peaks in Germany, Sweden and the Netherlands among others.
 The song achieved moderate success in the United Kingdom, peaking at number 37 on the UK Streaming chart.